What is cloud cost optimization?

 In this comprehensive guide, we will explore the essential strategies and tools needed to master AWS cloud cost optimization.
 You'll learn fundamental principles and advanced techniques to streamline your infrastructure, control spending, and boost efficiency.

 Cloud cost optimization refers to the strategic approach of managing and reducing expenses associated with cloud computing services.
 As organizations migrate to the cloud, it’s crucial to ensure that they are utilizing their cloud resources efficiently and economically.
-The goal of cloud cost optimization is not only to cut costs but also to align spending with actual business needs and usage patterns.
+The goal of cloud migration services is not only to cut costs but also to align spending with actual business needs and usage patterns.

 Key Components of Cloud Cost Optimization